vivxz/lalalime-navbar/README.md

 1. [Demo](#Demo)
 1. [Development](#development)

-## Usage
+## Setup
-> Some usage instructions
+To run this project, install it locally using yarn and expo:

-In the terminal,
+    $ npm install
-run npm install to install all dependencies run npm run start to run the server
+    $ npm run seed
-run npm run seed to seed the database
+    $ npm run start

 open browser using http://localhost:3001/

 ## Requirements